-This design guideline manual applies to all businesses within the zoning districts of Beach Haven.
+This design guideline manual applies to the Business District Zone, and all other businesses throughout the zoning districts of Beach Haven.
 The guidelines address the site design and use, architectural design, use size, bulk, scale and signage, as well as landscape design.
 The guidelines apply to all construction, unless specifically excluded, including new and rehabilitated buildings.